Entanglement Structure and Information Protection in Noisy Hybrid Quantum Circuits

 Furthermore, our setup realizes the Hayden-Preskill protocol in hybrid quantum circuits by identifying the quantum noise channel (unitary evolution with ancilla qudits) as Hawking radiation through the ancilla qudits.
 The setup in this Letter overcomes the subtleties in the previous Hayden-Preskill analogy in hybrid quantum circuits \cite{Weinstein2022_z}.
 By coupling the reference qudit to the system after reaching the steady state, i.e. the black hole with half of the qudits radiated out and maximally entangled with the environment, we recover the Hayden-Preskill thought experiment, in which Bob can successfully decode the information, and hence substantially reduce the mutual information between the black hole and Charlie with $O(1)$ more qubits radiated.

-In conclusion, we have presented a comprehensive theoretical framework for understanding entanglement generation and information protection in the presence of quantum noises in hybrid quantum circuits.
+In conclusion, we have presented a comprehensive theoretical framework for understanding entanglement generation and information protection in noisy hybrid quantum circuits.
 This framework is applicable to both temporally uncorrelated (Markovian) and correlated (non-Markovian) quantum noises.
-This work will deepen the understanding of the effects of different types of quantum noises on MIPT and quantum information processing.
-Furthermore, our theoretical analysis can be extended to the cases of quantum noises with system size-dependent probability, where the noise-induced entanglement and coding transitions have been investigated~\cite{NIPT}.
+This work not only reveals a thorough theoretical understanding of $q^{-1/3}$ scaling in the presence of quantum noises on MIPT setup but also highlights the distinctions between the effects on information protection of quantum noises with different temporal correlations which are indistinguishable from the entanglement perspective and initial state information protection protocol~\cite{Coding_Vijay, liu2024noise, Note1}.
+Furthermore, our theoretical analysis can be extended to the cases of quantum noises with system size-dependent probability, where MIPT still exists and a new noise-induced entanglement phase transition has been investigated~\cite{liu2024noise}.

 \textit{Acknowledgement.---} This work is supported in part by the NSFC under Grant No. 11825404 (SL, MRL).
-SL and MRL acknowledge the support from the Lavin-Bernick Grant during the visit to Tulane University.
+SL and MRL acknowledge the support from the Lavin-Bernick Grant during their visit to Tulane University, where part of the work was conducted.
 The work of SKJ is supported by a startup fund at Tulane University.
 SXZ would like to acknowledge the helpful discussion with Yu-Qin Chen in terms of the non-Markovian noise.